Big Eight Conference: Modern era

 Every college football team of the Big Eight was fully integrated by the end of the 1950s, and this gave the conference an advantage throughout the 1960s, as many opposing conferences had not yet integrated their sports teams.
-The Southeastern Conference, the last major college sports conference to oppose integration, had particular trouble against the Big Eight during its final years fielding all white teams.
-The first SEC school to integrate, Kentucky, did so in 1967, and the last school to do so, Mississippi, did so in 1972.
-During the SEC’s 8-year national championship drought between 1965 and 1973, the Big Eight teams repeatedly defeated the SEC teams in inter-conference games, largely due to their integrated teams.
+The Southeastern Conference (SEC), the last major college sports conference to oppose integration, had particular trouble against the Big Eight during its final years fielding all-white teams.
+The first SEC school to integrate, Kentucky, did so in 1967, and the last schools to do so, LSU and Mississippi, did so in 1972.
+During the SEC's eight-year national championship drought between 1965 and 1973, the Big Eight teams repeatedly defeated the SEC teams in inter-conference games, largely due to their integrated teams.

-The Big Eight's best season ever, 1971, ended with three Big Eight schools - Nebraska, Oklahoma, and Colorado - finishing Number 1, 2, and 3 in the final AP poll, the only season in college football history that three teams from the same conference finished in the top three rankings.
-During that season, all three of those teams beat SEC schools - Alabama, Auburn, and LSU - in blowout victories.
-In each of the Big Eight victories throughout that period, and especially in the 1971 season, the performance of each Big Eight schools’ black players, many of whom were All-Americans, was a deciding factor in their teams' victories.
-These players' performance contributed to the SEC schools recruitment of black players, with the result that the next national championship won by the SEC was by the 1973 Alabama team, which was fully integrated.
+The 1971 football season ended with three Big Eight schools—Nebraska, Oklahoma, and Colorado—ranked first, second, and third in the final AP poll, the only season in college football history that three teams from the same conference finished in the top three rankings.
+During the 1971 season, those three Big Eight teams beat three SEC schools—Alabama, Auburn, and LSU—in decisive victories (Colorado defeated LSU, 31–21 in September; Nebraska defeated Alabama, 38–6 in the Orange Bowl; Oklahoma defeated Auburn, 40–22 in the Sugar Bowl).
+In each of the Big Eight victories throughout this period, and especially in the 1971 season, the performance of the Big Eight schools’ black players was considered a deciding factor in their teams' victories.
+These players' performance contributed to the SEC school's recruitment of black players—the next national championship won by the SEC was by the 1973 Alabama team, which was fully integrated.

 Conference facilities

-This is a listing of the conference facilities as of the last year of the conference 1995–1996.
+This is a listing of the conference facilities as of the final athletic season of the conference, 1995–1996.

+The Colorado Buffaloes baseball program, which played home games at Prentup Field, was discontinued in June 1980.